-Successful applicants will normally be informed of admission offer on a rolling basis from February to August.
-An offer letter will be sent by post and applicants will also be notified via email.
+Successful applicants will normally be informed of admission offer on a rolling basis from December to August.
+An offer letter will be uploaded to applicants' online application account and they will also be notified via email and SMS.
+No hard copy will be sent by post.
 To accept the offer, they must indicate the offer acceptance on their online application account and pay a non-refundable admission acceptance fee by a stipulated deadline.

 Main round programme registration will normally be held by end of July.
 Successful applicants will be informed via email.
 They are required to visit the registration website which will be launched in July to find out details of the arrangements.